-Concordia University recognizes the International Baccalaureate (IB) and accepts individual course credit for higher level (HL) IB courses with test scores of 4, 5, 6, or 7.
+Concordia University recognizes the International Baccalaureate (IB) and accepts individual course credit for higher level (HL) IB courses with test scores of 4 or higher.
 For each course presented and accepted, 3 credit hours of credit will be granted to be used in the student's program as appropriate.
 No credit will be granted for standard level (SL) courses.